 |Educents||SUP||Though all suppliers/distributors sell material without regard to any resource's CCS/NGSS/C3 position, Educents also actively endorses and promotes the CCS.|

-The edX Algebra and Geometry courses – and possibly some others – are aligned to the CCS.
-But in general edX courses are primarily designed for adult learners and, thus, are not directly connected to the CCS.
-That said, because edX simply curates courses from dozens of disparate providers, we highly recommend that those considering an edX course contact the particular course provider to ascertain its definitive stance on the CCS.
+Courses from some edX providers are aligned to the CCS.
+And the site also offers AP courses, which, though not directly covered by the CCS because they are the equivalent of freshmen-level college courses, must be approved by the College Board, which is in the process of changing AP courses and tests “reconcile” AP with the CCS.
+However, other edX courses are primarily designed for adult learners and, thus, are not directly connected to the CCS.
+Ultimately, because edX simply curates courses from dozens of disparate providers, we highly recommend that those considering an edX course contact the particular course provider to ascertain its definitive stance on the CCS.

 |EEME||IND||EEME may consider correlating or aligning to the CCS in the future, but has no immediate plans to do so.|